-Hazel Lee Was The Last Casualty Of WASP
+The Last Casualty Of WASP

 Training at Avenger Airfield in Sweetwater, Texas, began in February 1943 and took six months.
 Lee was one of 1,102 women in WASP.
 While the program was designed for female pilots, they would only ferry large shipments of new aircraft from one place to another — and never see combat.
 Hazel Lee didn’t mind.

 “She was in our room more than she was in hers,” recalled WASP colleague A.J.
 Starr.
 “She would come bouncing in, laughing, with the latest information or joke.
 She was always very jolly.”